DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 Additionally, many file formats are either language agnostic (e.g., csv, tsv, txt, nc files) _or_ are meant to be shared across languages, such as the [feather format](https://blog.rstudio.com/2016/03/29/feather/) designed for exchange between R and Python.

-When specifying a file target in a makefile, the path to the file needs to be either absolute or relative to the working directory that the `_targets.R` file is in.
+When specifying a file target in a makefile, the path to the file needs to be either absolute or relative to the working directory that the `_targets.R` makefile is in.

 ---